-The Office of Assessment, Program Review, Curriculum and Articulation serves to help campus-wide assessment efforts.
+The Curriculum, Assessment, and Scheduling Office serves to help campus-wide assessment efforts.

-The office assists units with the assessment of academic and institutional program reviews, goals, and outcomes, and serves as the Unit Administrator and provides training for AWC's Tk20 system.
+The office assists faculty and staff with the assessment of academic and institutional program reviews, goals, and outcomes, and provides training for AWC's assessment activities and reporting.

-The Office of Assessment and Program Review supports the College Vision by providing college-wide leadership in assessment, program review, and the collection of the educational data.
-These informational services enhance the college's culture of evidence and assists administrators and faculty in data-driven decision making at all levels of the college.
-We are dedicated to accessibility, communication and innovation.
+The Curriculum, Assessment, and Scheduling Office supports the College vision by providing college-wide leadership in assessment, program review, and the collection of the educational data.
+These information services enhance the college's culture of evidence and assist administrators and faculty in data-driven decision making at all levels of the college.
+We are dedicated to accessibility, communication, and innovation.

 - Arizona Western College graduates will demonstrate competency in critical inquiry, communication, civic discourse, quantitative analysis, scientific literacy, and digital literacy.

 - Arizona Western College graduates will demonstrate expertise in their selected fields of learning.

 - Arizona Western College graduates will be able to interact, communicate, and work effectively with partners, teams, and networks.

 - Arizona Western College graduates will be able to participate actively in the political, ethical, and aesthetic aspects of community life.

 - creates an environment for growth through impassioned teaching and learning that encourages higher orders of thinking and performance, advocates the free exchange of ideas and is responsive to changes in technology, delivery structures, and markets;

 - awards associate degrees and certificates to students who successfully complete programs of study and prepares students for work, for meeting personal goals or for transition into other studies;